- College and Career Exploration in Elementary and the Years to Come

 The Texas Higher Education Coordinating Board (THECB) provides leadership and coordination for Texas higher education and strives to promote access, affordability, quality, success, and cost efficiency of education after high school (postsecondary education).
 THECB is another resource that provides Texas residents with more in-depth information about federal and state financial aid opportunities and requirements.

-Texas universities may offer the Toward EXcellence Access and Success (TEXAS) Grant, with which state universities may award eligible students more than $5,000 per year.
+Texas universities may offer the Toward EXcellence Access and Success (TEXAS) Grant, which is targeted at $2,500/semester for eligible students.
 Completing college admissions applications and financial aid applications early is important for the opportunity to receive TEXAS Grant awards.
 Priority is given to applicants who complete the FAFSA and apply prior to January 15th of their senior year.
 Students must meet the academic standards set by their college or university to receive awards, and the financial aid office of the college will notify students of eligibility.
 Please visit the THECB College for All Texans website for general eligibility requirements and contact the financial aid office of your university early to determine how you may confirm your application for the TEXAS Grant.

-The Dallas County Promise is a last-dollar tuition scholarship program available to students at participating high schools, which are currently Early College High School at Brookhaven, Turner High School, and Smith High School.
+The Dallas County Promise is a last-dollar tuition scholarship program available to graduating students from all CFB high schools.
 Regardless of high school GPA or family income, Promise scholars have the opportunity to earn a last-dollar scholarship that will cover the gap between what a student’s state and federal financial aid covers and the cost of tuition at a Promise Partner college.
 Promise scholars also have access to a Success Coach and exclusive transfer scholarships at Promise partner colleges and universities.
 The Promise is in the process of adding new college partners, and students may refer to the Dallas County Promise website for updates.
 To be eligible, the student must be enrolled and attending a participating high school by the state attendance snapshot date, which is mid- to late-October of the student’s senior year, must graduate from a participating high school, and must complete all required steps by the deadlines identified for the student’s senior year.
-Advisory teachers, school counselors and CCMR deans assist students with a pledge (sign-up process), college admissions application, and a financial aid application so that students have the help they need to complete all steps of eligibility.
+High school counselors and CCMR Deans assist students with a pledge (sign-up process), college admissions application, and a financial aid application so that students have the help they need to complete all steps of eligibility.

 The Texas Automatic College Admissions policy provides certain students who graduate in the top 10% of their high school class with automatic admission into Texas public universities.
 Students with grade point averages in the top 10% of their class may also be eligible for scholarships and should review their colleges’ admissions and financial aid webpages for scholarship opportunities.